emg/proplog/README.md

 # proplog
-Educational Quiz on Propositional Logic
+Educational Quiz on Propositional Logic.
+With logging.

 ## What is this?